fquinner/fquinner.github.io/_posts/2015-09-13-so-it-begins.md

 layout:     post
 title:      And so it begins...
 date:       2015-09-13 20:11:50
-summary:    Writing an OpenMAMA middleware bridge - a disappointingly straightforward affair.
+summary:    Writing an OpenMAMA middleware bridge for ZeroMQ - a disappointingly straightforward affair.
 thumbnail:  cogs
 tags:
  - OpenMAMA
  - ZeroMQ
 ---

-## Writing an OpenMAMA Middleware Bridge for ZeroMQ

 After we completed the Qpid Proton bridge for OpenMAMA, I found myself constantly wondering how some of the problems we faced could be solved